Living With Mental Illness

 In our loneliness we turn to different ways to compensate for what we see as our weakness.
 We self medicate, eat, sleep, pray, deny, lie, and get angry.
 Nothing works and no one understands why we do the things we do, so we look for a way out.
 Let us offer a different alternative.
 We are a group of people that live in a world somewhat like yours and have found that together we are stronger.
 We meet weekly at Dayspring Community Church.
 We share, we laugh, we cry, we scream, we offer encouragement and acceptance not judgment or rejection.

 Personally, I have come to rely on this group where all that is expected of me is confidentiality.
 I can share when and what I wish, or I can stay quiet, without explanation.
 I can pray or curse, sing or cry, whatever I need, when I need it.
 Here I can be myself and in sharing my experience help others to navigate theirs.

 If you share our world, come join us.
-For more information contact Debbie @ email@example.com.
+For more information contact Debbie by emailing email@example.com.